bluemoth/8bitoctave/content/blog/Fall_music_video.md

 ##### Statistics & Tracking

-During this project I wanted to monitor a few things: film the output of each practice session for reflection and track time spent in the creative process.
+During this project I wanted to do a few things: film the output of each practice session for reflection and track time spent in the creative process.

 <b> Overall Project Dates: Dec.
 18th - January 19th 2020 </b>